 - a.
 General Fund is the general operating fund of the Library.
 It is used to account for all financial resources except those required to be accounted for in another fund. - b.
-Capital Projects Fund is used to record proceeds or other revenue and the disbursement of invoices specifically designated for construction of the new library building.
-The fund operates until the purpose for which it was created is accomplished. - c.
 Debt Service Funds are used to account for the accumulation of funds for the periodic payment of principal and interest on general long-term debt.